 Commercial Products

-If you can be bothered to make DIY insecticidal soap, otherwise called horticultural soap, you can purchase popular plant insecticide soaps that other gardeners are using.
+If you prefer not to make insecticidal soap, you can purchase popular options that many gardeners trust.

 Below are two good options: